 - Panic attacks

-Tranceform Psychology can offer a range of different Psychotherapy solutions for Barophobia which you can read about below.
+Tranceform Psychology offer a range of different therapy and counselling solutions for Barophobia, the fear of Gravity, which you can read about below.

 Cognitive Behavioural Therapy for Barophobia

-If you’re committed to overcoming your Barophobia problems then we highly recommend following our Cognitive Behavioural Therapy programme.
+If you’re determined to overcome Barophobia then we highly recommend following our 10 module Cognitive Behavioural Therapy programme.

 Our online self-help CBT course has been designed to teach you the fundamental tools and techniques of clinically proven Cognitive Behavioural Therapy without having to see a therapist.